AIoT-Group-UoP/crossai-ts/README.md

 ## Introduction

-CrossAI Time Series is a Python library that provides a set of tools for uni- or multi-axes time series analysis and pattern recognition with respect to time-series data.
+CrossAI Time Series (CrossAI-TS) is a Python library that provides a set of tools for uni- or multi-axes time series analysis and pattern recognition with respect to time-series data.
 The library is built on top of the [librosa](https://librosa.org/), [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/),
 [sci-kit learn](https://scikit-learn.org/stable/), and